Kumbong/personal-website/content/project/atsc/index.md

 ---
 title: Adaptive Traffic Signal Control
-summary: Applied multi-agent reinforcement learning to large scale adaptive traffic singal control.
-This adjusts the timing of traffic singals based on the density of traffic in different sections of the road network.
+summary: Applied multi-agent reinforcement learning to adjust the timing of traffic singals based on the density of traffic in different sections of the road network.
 Local agents consist of Deep-Q Learning agents and simulation results show 25% decrease in average waiting time at intersections.
 date: "2020-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).